alex-nicat/ietf-dprive-phase2-requirements/draft-ietf-dprive-phase2-requirements.md

 --- abstract

-This document provides requirements for adding confidentiality to DNS exchanges between recursive resolvers and authoritative servers.
+This document describes requirements for adding confidentiality to DNS exchanges between recursive resolvers and authoritative servers.

 --- middle